80th Air Assault Brigade (Ukraine): 80th Airmobile Regiment

 In July 2000, the regiment participated in Exercise Peaceshield 2000 with US troops and forces from other countries.
 In April 2003, the regiment was moved to Lviv.
 In 2004, the regiment was scheduled to be sent to Iraq as part of the Ukrainian contingent there.
 An airmobile battalion, mortar batteries, an engineer platoon, a chemical defense platoon, communications company and military police company were drawn from the regiment and deployed to Iraq on 15 May 2005 as the 81st Tactical Group.
 The troops were part of Multinational Division Central-South and were withdrawn at the end of the year, the last Ukrainian unit in Iraq.
 In 2006, the regiment contributed troops to the Kosovo Force UkrPolBat joint Ukrainian-Polish peacekeeping battalion.

 A mortar barrel rupture during a tactical exercise of the regiment's 1st mortar battery mortally wounded four soldiers on 6 August 2008.
 On 27 May 2010, the regiment was visited by then-President Viktor Yanukovych.

+On 2 September 2013, the unit's 3rd Battalion Tactical Group was formed.